matchish/laravel-scout-elasticsearch/README.md

 - [Elasticsearch **7.0** ready](https://www.elastic.co/guide/en/elasticsearch/reference/current/removal-of-types.html) - We don't use mapping types.
 - Import all searchable models at once.
 - A fully configurable mapping for each model.
-- Full power of ElasticSearch in your queries
+- Full power of ElasticSearch in your queries.

 ## :warning: Requirements